dukeofgaming/ipfs-metadata/README.md

 - 🔐 **Secure Database Password Handling**: Securely manages database passwords, avoiding plain text exposure.
 See [ADR 9](docs/adrs/9%20-%20Database%20Pasword%20Security.md).

 - 🛡️ **Distroless Containers**: For production, uses distroless containers to minimize attack surfaces.
 See [ADR 5](docs/adrs/5%20-%20Distroless%20Container.md).
+Not to mention, the final image is super-lightweight at only ***7.29MB***💨.

 - 🔄 **GitOps Workflow**: Implements a GitOps workflow for secure and automated infrastructure deployment.
 See [ADR 2](docs/adrs/2%20-%20GitOps.md).